malhao/metamorphosisfacepainting/content/blog/slow-design-in-fast-paced-digital-world.md

 User testing revealed something fascinating: readers spent 3x longer with articles and reported higher satisfaction and better recall of content compared to the journal's previous site.
 By designing for attention rather than distraction, we created a digital experience that honors the thoughtful nature of the content itself.

-I'm now incorporating elements of slow design into all my projects, asking: "Where can we create moments of pause?
+I'm now incorporating elements of slow design into all my services, asking: "Where can we create moments of pause?
 How can we reward attention rather than just capturing it?"

 In our rush to optimize for engagement metrics, I think we've forgotten that sometimes the most meaningful digital experiences are the ones that don't demand immediate action but instead create space for thought.